 - Part 1, Introduction discusses general matters. - Part 2, Active Terminals and Connections.
 Whatever you measure, generate or simulate, here's how to make the necessary connections. - Part 3, Meter introduces the metering tool, which is handy for making quick measurements.
 One measurement at a time. - Part 4, Calibrator.
-A more versatile tool which allows you to measure/generate/simulate two things simultaneously etc. - Part 5, Documenting Calibrator concentrates on instrument calibration using the full featured documenting calibrator.
+A more versatile tool which allows you to measure/ generate/simulate two things simultaneously etc. - Part 5, Documenting Calibrator concentrates on instrument calibration using the full featured documenting calibrator. - Part 6, Data Logger.
+Collecting and reviewing data and transferring logged data to a PC. - Part 7, Communicator.
+Invoking digital communication with modern instruments. - Part 8, Settings.
+How to customize MC6-Ex and what the About window contains. - Part 9, Additional Information.
+About advanced tools for, e.g. adding custom pressure units, connecting external devices etc.

-WHERE AM I?
+Where am I?